54skyxenon/54skyxenon.github.io/content/blog/recruiting-2022.md

 >
 > Offers: **7**

-Was it really that time of year again?
+Was it really that time of the year again?
 Thankfully, I heard back from a lot more companies this cycle with Microsoft and ETH Zurich on my resume.
 Being a junior also *formally* qualified me for a lot more summer internship positions.
 This year, I wanted to gain experience working for smaller and more fast-paced companies -- naturally I would interview with several unicorns and trading firms.

 These smaller yet desirable set of companies could afford to be picky with their candidates.
 There was a noticeable increase in difficulty, variety, length, and thoroughness in the questions I was asked, compared to normal FAANG-type LeetCode interviews.
 Now that I had experience, I was also expected to carefully articulate on my work done in previous internships.
 At the same time, I thought these interviews were more enjoyable as they were more interactive.